BY The Bear Travelers

 Map & More Information

-Khao Yai National Park, established in 1962, is Thailand's first national park, situated primarily in Nakhon Ratchasima Province.
+Khao Yai National Park, established in 1962, is Thailand's first national park, primarily in Nakhon Ratchasima Province.
 Today, it is one of the most visited national parks in the country and the third-largest, offering visitors an array of outdoor activities, including hiking and biking trails, breathtaking waterfalls, and wildlife viewing opportunities.

 Fees